 Selecting the Wirecast Cam Inside the Encoder

-Now that you have setup the Wirecast Cam app, the next step is to select it inside the encoder.
+Now that you have set up the Wirecast Cam app, the next step is to select it inside the encoder.

 First, launch your version of Wirecast on your desktop or laptop.
 Below the preview windows will be a series of “blank shot” listings.
-Hover over the + icon, which will display four option.
+Hover over the + icon, which will display four options.
 The camera icon in the upper right needs to be clicked, as seen in the image.

-This will present a drop down series of options to select a video source.
-Unless you happen to see Wirecast Cam as an option, you will need to click “Show Sources Settings…” as seen in the picture below (note: your drop down choices will vary but Show Sources Settings will always be the final option).
+This will present a drop-down series of options to select a video source.
+Unless you happen to see Wirecast Cam as an option, you will need to click “Show Sources Settings…” as seen in the picture below (note: your drop-down choices will vary but Show Sources Settings will always be the final option).